Wall Street pushes higher in bid to extend rally

 In corporate news, Tesla Inc (TSLA.O) shares jumped 5.8 percent after the electric carmaker named Oracle Corp (ORCL.N) co-founder Larry Ellison to its board, in response to a demand by U.S. regulators for independent oversight of company management.

-Dell Technologies Inc (DELL.N) returned to public markets, nearly six years after the company’s founder and chief executive, Michael Dell, took it private.
+Dell Technologies Inc DELL.N returned to public markets, nearly six years after the company’s founder and chief executive, Michael Dell, took it private.

 Advancing issues outnumbered declining ones on the NYSE by a 2.61-to-1 ratio; on the Nasdaq, a 2.73-to-1 ratio favored advancers.